hnbeck/NikosophyWeb/content/post/LikeRDF.en.md

    A = mike.

  Or in SQl, the database query language (assumung there is a table family with columns daddy and child)

+### selection

+At this point, it is obvious that a decision how to do persistence is influenced by

+*  is the knowledge in the data fluent
+*  are there many data of same structure
+*  is fast access of many data an issue
+*  what knowledge shall the data express
+*  how do you process the data, query or counting or visulization or...